Buy or renttool

 Other Impacts include the Tax Savings and the Return from Cost Savings.
 The Tax Savings are the savings you make when buying a property and financing it through a mortgage (which interest and insurance premiums are fully or partly deductible from your taxable income).
 The Return From Cost Savings (or opportunity costs) while buying is calculated each year for both your Upfront Costs and your Recurring Costs, if applicable.

 Net Proceeds is the amount of money you receive from the sale of your home minus the Selling Cost and the outstanding Mortgage Balance.
 Note that our model does not consider any potential indemnity for early repayment of your mortgage.
 Should you sell your property in the first 2 years after its acquisition, you will also have to pay the used tax credit you have benefited from (that has been used to lower your Stamp Duty at acquisition).
 Note that no capital gain tax exists on the sale of primary residence in Luxembourg.
 We have deliberately shown this in our calculation for clarification.

 If your Buying Cost (including proceeds) is negative, it means you have done great: the net gain you made out of your home acquisition covers your Buying Cost over time!

 Assumptions used for this model are similar to the assumptions used in our Acquisition Costs and Monthly Charge Calculator.
 Other assumptions directly come from the information you have entered and applicable tax deductions in Luxembourg.
-For further information on the tax applicable to properties in Luxembourg, please refer to Nexvia Tax Smart Card.
+For further information on the tax applicable to properties in Luxembourg, please refer to the Nexvia Tax Smart card.